esturcke/cmsc-636-data-vis/assignment-4/readme.md

 > (e.g., age, gender, encounters, temporal progress).
 What are those encounters
 > that are co-occurring?

+  - **Change Task 1:** Forming cohorts of patients with a certain symptom....

 #### Task 2

 > What are the new encounters patients are likely to experience?
 What are the